jmgirard/jmgirard/README.md

 - [circumplex][circumplex] - This is a maturing R package for analyzing and visualizing circular data.
 - [agreement][agreement] - This is a developing R package for estimating inter-rater reliability.
 - [tidymedia][tidymedia] - This is a developing R package for working with audio, video, and image files.
-- [lordicon][lordicon] - This is a developing Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML
+- [lordicon][lordicon] - This is a developing Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
+- [profiles][profiles] - This is a developing R package for managing multiple RStudio config profiles (and comes with RStudio addins).

 ## :memo: Blog Posts